locationtech/geogig/doc/manual/source/interaction/indexing-web-api.rst

 Optional.
 Defines the tree name of a feature tree in the repository.
 Only indexes on that feature tree will be listed.

 Examples
 ^^^^^^^^

-List all indexes in the repository:
+List all indexes in the repository
 ***********************************

 ::